vincentondeng/vincent-ondeng.github.io/_pages/about.md

 Feel free to explore the site and reach out if you’d like to collaborate, share ideas, or just say hello! 😊

-> “Geospatial data isn’t just about maps—it’s about unlocking patterns that shape the world around us.” 🌍
+> “Geospatial data isn’t just about maps—it’s about unlocking patterns within patterns that shape the world around us.” 🌍